 Waukegan is a larger medium-sized city located in the state of Illinois.
 With a population of 88,475 people and 19 constituent neighborhoods, Waukegan is the ninth largest community in Illinois.

-Waukegan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Waukegan isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waukegan are a mix of both white- and blue-collar jobs.
 Overall, Waukegan is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Waukegan who work in office and administrative support (12.60%), sales jobs (8.76%), and maintenance occupations (8.53%).
+There are especially a lot of people living in Waukegan who work in office and administrative support (12.36%), sales jobs (8.92%), and maintenance occupations (8.59%).

 Also of interest is that Waukegan has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Waukegan is nearly on par with the US average for all cities of 21.84%: 18.68% of adults 25 and older in Waukegan have a bachelor's degree or advanced degree.
+The percentage of adults in Waukegan who are college-educated is close to the national average for all communities of 21.84%: 17.80% of the adults in Waukegan have a bachelor's degree or advanced degree.

 Waukegan is an extremely ethnically-diverse city.
 The people who call Waukegan home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Waukegan, accounting for 55.09% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Waukegan residents report their race to be White, followed by Black or African-American.
-Waukegan also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 53.40% of the city’s residents.
 Important ancestries of people in Waukegan include Irish, Italian, English, and Polish.

 The most common language spoken in Waukegan is Spanish.
 Other important languages spoken here include English and Tagalog.